 “I realized that it’s a sexual trauma,” she says, tearfully.
 “No one understands how this affects your brain, it affects your creativity, your thinking.”

-Although this information still isn’t in the medical literature, and LEEPs are a reality for a generation where HPV is prevalent, change can begin on a grassroots level.
+Although the medical literature is old and needs to be revisited in newer studies, and LEEPs are a reality for a generation where HPV is prevalent, change can begin on a grassroots level.
 People all over the world intend to continue to use online platforms as a megaphone in order to reach the patients who are confused and alienated in their experience, who think they are the only one, when in reality there are hundreds — even thousands — of us waiting to be heard.